Chantal1umutoni/Chantal1umutoni/README.md

 - 👋 Hi, I’m Chantal UMUTONI
-- 👀 I’m interested in Mathematical Sciences
+- 👀 I’m interested in Mathematical Sciences and applied statistics
 - 🌱 I’m currently learning Python to apply mathematical skills I have got so far
-- 💞️ I’m looking to collaborate on with you for improvement
+- 💞️ I’m looking to collaborate on with you for career improvement
 - 📫 How to reach me email: chantal.umutoni@aims.ac.rw

 <!---